What Is DOS? Disk Operating System Explained - Qiling

 What Is DOS?

-Later on, it went to Microsoft and became the primary operating system offered by the software giant after 1988—particularly after the release of the x86 framework.
-However, all MS-DOS production stopped in 2000, marketing the end of a remarkable 29-year run.
+After its creation, MS-DOS went on to have a remarkable 29-year run, becoming the primary operating system offered by Microsoft after 1988, particularly after the release of the x86 framework.
+However, all MS-DOS production stopped in 2000, marking the end of an era.

 However, this was the very operating system that catapulted Microsoft into becoming the software-development giant we know today.
-But, before the introduction of GUI, DOS went through many upgrades, such as:
+But, before the introduction of GUI, DOS went through many upgrades, including MS-DOS 1.0 (1981), MS-DOS 2.

 How Does DOS Work?